LadyMalande/rdf-to-csv.github.io/converter.md

 - 2) Choose how many tables you want to convert the RDF data into.
 - 3) [CURRENTLY UNAVAILABLE][OPTIONAL] Click on "More parameters..." button if you want to customize the conversion more.
 - 4) Click "Convert & Download" button.
 You are set!
 Please be informed that the conversion might take some time.
-Smaller files are returned in approximately 20 seconds, larger ones can take up to minutes.
+Smaller files are returned in approximately 20 seconds, larger ones can take up to a few minutes.

 <form id="rdfandconfiguration" action="https://rdf-to-csvw.onrender.com/rdftocsvw" method="post">
     <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>